Osaidii/Awakening-Undead/README.md

 These are the source files of this game are present too!
 These files are meant to be used in Godot Engine!
 There is a plugin called Hackatime that is used by Hack Club!
-It might transfer hours to my key, please disable it in Project Setting and then Plugins!
+It might cause disturbance, please disable it in Project Setting and then Plugins!